12 Must-Ask Landlord Reference Check Questions

 - Would you rent to the tenant again?

-The answers to these questions will tell you a lot about your applicant.
+The answers to these reference check questions will tell you a lot about your applicant.
 And if you hear anything strange, make sure to ask follow-up questions.

 Before ending the conversation, always give the previous landlord the invitation to offer any additional thoughts or comments about their experience with the tenant.
 When getting references from the applicant’s previous landlords, always get a minimum of two so you can compare and check for consistency.